|Distance||143 miles (231 km)|

 Boboli Gardens features fountains, statuary bad a faux cave ideal for nature lovers and history lovers.
 When it comes to food, Florence has a lot to offer.
 Mercato Centrale is Florence's food market where you can buy food, fresh herbs, and garden produce.
 It also houses refined olive oils, luscious nougat, and candied fruits.
 Treat your taste buds at Trattoria Da Burde Firenze's meatballs, grilled meats, and wines.
 Culinaria Bistro is ideal for couscous tagines and Tuscan fare, while Essenzile features family-style menu chef's choice and la carte service style meals.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-There are a few train stations in Rome to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-In Florence you have a few train station options to choose from for your arrival including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When taking a train from Rome, you have a couple of train stations you can depart from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When you arrive in Florence, your train can arrive in train stations including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.

-Omio customers traveling this route depart most frequently from Roma Termini and arrive in Firenze Santa Maria Novella.
+Omio customers traveling this route book their trains from Roma Termini to Firenze Santa Maria Novella.